It started with a cassette tape of bird song taken from my maternal grandmother's house after her death.

 //~~~~~~~~~~~~~~~~~~~~~~~~\\

 The Bird Song line grew into a general appreciation and basic knowledge of birds.
-Some works are simply ment to celebrate them.
+Some works are simply made to celebrate them.
 Other works exist as dead ends: extinct species.

 \\~~~~~~~~~~~~~~~~~~~~~~~~//